Valles Caldera National Preserve, NM

-- The caldera is one of the world’s twenty known supervolcanoes and the oldest in the U.S. It exploded 1.5 million years ago, piling up 150 cubic miles of rock, blasting ash as far away as Iowa.
-It created a 13-mile wide circular depression.
+- The caldera is one of the world’s twenty known supervolcanoes and the oldest in the U.S. It exploded 1.5 million years ago, piling up 150 cubic miles of rock, and blasting ash as far away as Iowa.
+It created a 13-mile-wide circular depression.
 Geologists suspect the violent eruption is connected with the pulling apart of the western United States’ portion of the North American tectonic plate.

-- The Preserve protects 40 miles of pristine trout streams, 66,118 acres of conifer forest, 17 endangered plant and animal species.
+- The Preserve protects 40 miles of pristine trout streams, 66,118 acres of conifer forest, and 17 endangered plant and animal species.
 The state’s largest herd of 8,000 elk graze the 25,000 acres of grassland.

-- In the late 1800s and early 1900s, ranching, timbering and mineral extraction changed the park area.
+- In the late 1800s and early 1900s, ranching, timbering, and mineral extraction changed the park area.
 Since then, the natural landscape is slowly reappearing.

 Fiscal Year: 2020